redhat-na-ssa/data-science-notebooks/tensorflow_keras/README.md

        - Scale down the `jupyterhub` deployment config.
        - Edit the `jupyterhub-cfg` config map and increase the pvc size.
        - Delete the `jupyterhub-nb-kube-3aadmin` pvc.
-       - Rollout the latest `jupyterhub-nb-kube-3aadmin` deployment config.
+       - Scale up `jupyterhub` deployment config.
 It should create a new pvc.
     - Set the `SINGLEUSER_PVC_SIZE` environment variable when launching jupyter hub (not tested)